Agonistic behaviour

-Agonistic behaviour is any social behaviour related to fighting.
-The term has broader meaning than aggressive behaviour because it includes threats, displays, retreats, placation, and conciliation.
-The term "agonistic behaviour" was first implemented by J.P Scott and Emil Fredericson in 1951 in their paper "The Causes of Fighting in Mice and Rats" in Physiological Zoology.
+Agonistic behaviour is any social behaviour related to fighting, which can include aggressive behaviour, but also threats, displays, retreats, placation, and conciliation.
+The term "agonistic behaviour" was first defined and used by J.P.
+Scott and Emil Fredericson in 1951 in their paper "The Causes of Fighting in Mice and Rats" in Physiological Zoology.
 Agonistic behaviour is seen in many animal species because resources including food, shelter, and mates are often limited.